Sunday, January 29, 2017

 GEM Desktop

-DeskFX is a GEM utility that I thought was pretty cool and entertaining, if annoyingly flawed.
+DeskFX is a GEM utility I thought was pretty cool and entertaining, if annoyingly flawed.
 It replaces three parts of our beautiful GEM desktop - the default font, a choice of wallpaper, and an animated mouse pointer.
-As you can see, above, the wallpaper feature only updates every 2/3 seconds which is a little lame compared to DeskPic.
-However, the new fonts are superb and (like a big kid) I just loved playing with various animated pointers!
+As you can see, above, the wallpaper feature only updates every 2/3 seconds, which is lame compared to DeskPic.
+However, the new fonts are superb and (like a big kid) I loved playing with various animated pointers!

-It appears the author had an STFM and DeskFX worked fine on my computer in both resolutions.
-Sadly, I couldn't get it to work on my Atari STe in LOW resolution - only in medium which is probably better anyhow?
+It appears the author had an STFM, and DeskFX worked fine on my computer in both resolutions.
+Sadly, I couldn't get it to work on my Atari STe in LOW resolution - only in medium res.
 Not in the sense of available colours but in terms of functionality, who uses low to work?
 Who still works on their ST? ;-)

-I thought this was a nice utility to share and you shall find it on disk UTL-4410 over at Floppyshop.
+I thought this was a nice utility to share; grab the download on disk UTL-4410 over at Floppyshop.

 Monday, January 23, 2017